crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/rules.md

 In order to support your existing/legacy rules set, CrowdSec's AppSec component is also able to load rules in the **seclang** format (**ModSecurity** rules).

-We recommend using this format only to use existings rules you may have.
+We recommend using this format only to use existing rules you may have.

 **ModSecurity** syntax support is provided by [coraza](https://github.com/corazawaf/coraza/), and the reference documentation is available [here](https://coraza.io/docs/seclang/syntax/).